 An Unfair Situation

+The chargeback system is not inherently bad.
 Chargebacks are a much needed form of consumer protection.
 They offer security to consumers who are victimized by criminal fraud or unscrupulous merchants.

 Balancing the Scales of Friendly Fraud